 Q: So customers are able to make sure the subtle cultural references are implemented in real time before the translator goes way off course?

 A: Yeah, exactly!
 That’s just one way we give our customers the power of making sure their messaging translates in a meaningful way.
 Visual context help the translators really dig into the work and bring it to life.

 Q: That’s an interesting tactic.
 And I would think that would cut down on opportunities for error?

 A: Yup.
 We also have our SLS managers working with each account to supervise the collaboration and make sure translation jobs meet deadlines and tighten the translation quality feedback loop.
 And should an error squeeze through, our revisions are free.

 Q: Free is good.
 Cost is often a bottom line for many businesses when selecting a service.
 Where do customers get stuck within the industry’s standards regarding pricing structures?

-A: Honestly, people balk the absence of the Project Management and minimum word count fees!
+A: Honestly, people are surprised to hear we only have a single word minimum!
 It blows them away.
 It’s definitely a major advantage for clients when they are considering LS.

 Q: How did you manage to eliminate the fees?
 That’s a pretty big deal.